sijnstra/agon-docs/docs/vdp/Bitmaps-API.md

 The bitmap system we have on the Agon uses commands that are inspired by Acorn's Graphics eXtension ROM (GXR) system.
 Some mistakes were made in the original interpretation of the GXR commands, and so until the Console8 VDP 2.2.0 release it was not possible to use code written for GXR on the Agon.

-Acorn only actually had two VDU commands for what it called "sprites", which in the Agon we consider to be "bitmaps".
+Acorn only actually had two VDU commands for what it called "sprites", which on the Agon we consider to be "bitmaps".
 The first command was used to select a bitmap (so that it may later be used with an appropriate PLOT command), and the second was to define a bitmap from an area of screen.

 The approach taken on Agon (initially at least) was to redefine the "define bitmap from screen" command to instead allow the uploading of a binary bitmap image.
 In doing so, the parameters of the command changed, and the bitmap identifier was lost from the command parameters.
 Instead, on the Agon, you need to always perform a "select bitmap" command before any other bitmap commands to set the bitmap being used.
 Additionally on the Agon, prior to Console8 VDP 2.2.0, plotting bitmaps could only be performed with a custom command, and not with the standard `PLOT` commands.